Enrique1263/IBD/README.md

 - Automation and Self-Healing: The use of restart policies and database auto-initialization design promote a self-healing infrastructure that minimizes manual intervention and increases resiliency.

-- Resource Optimization: The architecture enables efficient resource management, using the capabilities of Docker and MongoDB to adapt to varying workloads and optimize the use of the underlying infrastructure.
+- Resource Optimization: The architecture enables efficient resource management, using the capabilities of Docker, MongoDB and Milvus to adapt to varying workloads and optimize the use of the underlying infrastructure.